dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.0.6 =
+** Add the new feature in customizer options for change breadcrumb background image.
+** Fixed the menu problem both layout boxed and full width problem.

 = 1.0.5 =
 ** Fixed icon problem in icon text block Widget.
 ** Fixed the boxed layout responsive problem.